-A minimum pit stop time will be imposed for mandatory pit stops for all Categories in Cases A, B and C. The pit stop time will be issued for each Competition in an Event Bulletin from the Organisers (NCR D.8).
-Any car whose pit stop time is less than its Mandatory Pit Stop time will be given a penalty by the Clerk of the Course.
+A minimum pit stop time will be imposed for mandatory pit stops for all Categories in Cases A, B and C. The pit stop time will be issued for each Competition in an Event Bulletin from the Organisers (NCR Ch.3 App.10).
+Any car whose pit stop time is less than its Mandatory Pit Stop time will be given a penalty by the Clerk of the Course and/or the Stewards of the Event.